Sticky Notes - Celebrating Winter Holidays with Food

 December 7, 2022 by Emily Moore

-Food, as they say, is the gateway to other cultures, and this is especially true with children.
+Food is often said to be the gateway to other cultures, and this is especially true with children.
 Preparing and tasting food from other cultures is a terrific way to expand your child's horizons and prime them to connect with people of different backgrounds from theirs.
 It's also a great lead-in to conversations about geography, religion, and history!
 Keep reading to learn about unique traditions, celebrations, and holidays happening around the world during December and January.

 Winter Solstice

-This year, the Winter Solstice, which coincides with the shortest day of the year, occurs in the Northern Hemisphere on December 21st.
-(Meanwhile, everyone who lives in the Southern Hemisphere will be experiencing the long, light-filled days of the Summer Solstice!)
-Solstice celebrations are common in other countries and regions.
-For example, the Iranian festival of Yalda Night dates back to ancient times.
-It involves candles, poetry, and orange, red, and pink foods to mimic the colors of the setting sun.
+The Winter Solstice, marking the shortest day of the year in the Northern Hemisphere, falls on December 21st this year.
+Meanwhile, those living in the Southern Hemisphere will be enjoying the long, light-filled days of the Summer Solstice.
+Solstice celebrations are widely observed in various cultures.
+For instance, the Yalda Night, an Iranian festival dating back to ancient times, features candles, poetry, and foods like pomegranate and watermelon that mimic the colors of the setting sun.

 Hanukkah

-The Jewish Festival of Lights takes place in late fall or early winter (this year, it's Dec.
-7th-15th).
-During these eight days, Jews honor Jewish rebels who fought against religious oppression during the second century BCE.
+The Jewish Festival of Lights takes place this year from Dec.
+25–Jan.
+2. During these eight days, Jews honor Jewish rebels who fought against religious oppression during the second century BCE.
 Specifically, it commemorates the rededication of the holy temple in Jerusalem.
 According to the story, the rebels only had enough oil to keep candles lit for just one night but – miraculously – the oil lasted eight nights.
 For this reason, Hanukkah lasts for eight nights, and the menorah (candelabra) is the central ritual.
 Hanukkah celebrations involve the lighting of the menorah, prayer, and symbolic food.
 In addition, children play games, sing songs, and exchange gifts.

 Christmas